 Trolltunga!
 Mesmerizing!
 Follow our tips to make the most out of your visit.
 When is the best time?
 Mid-June until early September are the most pleasant months for hiking and seeing the spectacular scenic cliffs.
 However, it gets very crowded up there.
 Read on for our detailed description of weather conditions, how to avoid the crowds and a full season guide.
 Updated 2019!

 We also have new (scroll down or click the links) must-know tips, hiking details, camping tips, and more!
 Looking for a place to stay?
 Our Hotel Tips for Trolltunga can help you.
+Please check out the recommended tours section as well.

 Spring | Late March - April - May | Guided Hiking | It’s still snow season (hiking tours with snowshoes).
 A guided tour is recommended.
 Sometimes groups who hiked in April on their own, had to turn around: Freezing, too much snow and trail markings (red ‘T’s) were snow covered.
 In May experienced hikers report that the hike is doable alone but still challenging due to the snow.
 We suggest guided hiking tours throughout spring.
 You can find the official Trolltunga Active A.S. (they are the best!) hikes here: Trolltunga Active Tours & Hikes Booking in advance is highly recommended!